 Breast milk changes as your baby continues to grow

 As your child goes through his/her developmental stages, your breast milk will continue to change to fit his/her nutritional needs.
 It’s a part of your body’s protective mechanism to the child – helping to reduce the risk of illness and infections during the weaning stages, especially when slowly being introduced to more solids and less breast milk.

 With its many medical benefits, it also helps lower the risk of cancer in mother and baby and increases it’s built-in protective efforts the longer you breastfeed.

-Allergies can also be soothed through breast milk, especially when it causes fussiness and digestive problems that brings along crankiness and a general discomfort.
-Cow's milk and soy are the most common allergens as they lack lactose - a milk sugar that is key in the child's growth and development.
+Allergies can also be soothed through breast milk, especially when it causes fussiness and digestive problems that bring along crankiness and general discomfort.
+Cow’s milk and soy are the most common allergens as they lack lactose – a milk sugar that is key in the child’s growth and development.

 With various contradicting studies coming out about breastfeeding, mothers are surely getting more and more confused.
 What’s a mother to do if one group says breastmilk doesn’t really benefit babies and another says it helps keep a child mentally stable?